 The END IT Movement defines slavery as "one person completely controlling another person, using violence or the threat of violence to maintain that control.
 Human-trafficking, the modern-day slave trade, refers to the illegal trade of human beings through abduction, the use of threat or force, deception, fraud, or 'sale' for the purposes of sexual exploitation or forced labor."

 "It's messy.
 It's uncomfortable.
-It's horrifying in a lot of ways," Brittany Jones, who is part of Passion City Church and the END IT Movement, told NowThis.
+It's horrifying in a lot of ways," Brittany Jones, who is part of Passion City Church and the END IT Movement, told NowThis News.
 "But when you do scratch the surface and begin to understand that this is happening to real people, people like us, then it's almost impossible to do nothing."

-"The END IT Movement has built a global network of Freedom Fighters from all walks of life who are inspiring people to raise their voices and advocate for action in the fight against slavery," said Jenni Brown, END IT Movement campaign director.
+"The END IT Movement has built a global network of Freedom Fighters from all walks of life who are inspiring people to raise their voices and advocate for action in the fight against slavery," said Brown.
 "With the momentum we've garnered year after year, we continue to see awareness of these inhumane crimes grow.

-The END IT Movement has joined with 16 partner organizations -- like A21, The Exodus Road, Not For Sale, Free the Slaves, and IJM -- that are focused on a different step of the journey to freedom: "on the ground, in the streets, busting down doors, manning hotlines, prosecuting traffickers, freeing people."
+The END IT Movement has joined with 16 partner organizations - like A21, The Exodus Road, Not For Sale, Free the Slaves, and IJM - that are focused on a different step of the journey to freedom: "on the ground, in the streets, busting down doors, manning hotlines, prosecuting traffickers, freeing people."

 Theresa Flores, a trafficking survivor, created Save Our Adolescents from Prostitution (SOAP), which trains hotels how to report and identify signs of sex trafficking.
 The group hands out bars of soap with the National Human Trafficking Hotline number.
-SOAP visited 170 hotels in Atlanta this year for the Super Bowl.